vinomaster/dawn/guides/rant/rant_guide.md

 Statistical prediction/modeling
 ---------------------------------
 [ *Are there any standard statistical modeling processes that you would like to explore?
-If so, you will need to capture references for how and when such models should be applied as wellas any assumptions you are making.* ]
+If so, you will need to capture references for how and when such models should be applied as well as any assumptions you are making.* ]

 [ *Provide the inline code necessary for process modeling that you undertake.* ]